diangamichael/WeaponDetection-2/README.md

 - Annotate by hand all the images using LabelImg

+cd into labelimg on computer and run `python lablelimg.py`

 ## 4. Train Model with annotated images | This is done in Jupyter Lab

 - Get model from TensorFlow 2 Detection Model Zoo (SSD MobileNet V2 FPNLite 320x320)